Issue Brief 09-20 ARRA Provides New, Expanded Bonding Authority, May 20, 2009

 State Energy Program (SEP)

-SEP funding opportunity announcement, including state allocations; announcement is attached
+SEP funding opportunity announcement, including state allocations; announcement is attached.

-March 12, 2009: SEP Funds The DOE has released $780 million of the total ARRA funds designated for weatherization ($5 billion was appropriated) and SEP ($3.1 billion was appropriated).
+March 12, 2009: SEP Funds DOE has released $780 million of the total ARRA funds designated for weatherization ($5 billion was appropriated) and SEP ($3.1 billion was approriated).
 Individual state allocations can be found at www.energy.gov/recovery.
 ARRA funding for both programs will be appropriated through DOE using formula-based grants, and the department yesterday issued grant announcements, which are available on the National Energy Technology website at: http://www.netl.doe.gov/business/solicitations/index.html#00051

+The SEP announcement outlines several requirements for states.
+Among these are that states should plan for and maximize efforts to achieve a 25% reduction in per capita energy consumption from the state's 1990 per capita energy use by 2012.
 States also must submit their expenditure plans within 60 days of the release of the funding announcement.
 Additionally, SEP results achieved with ARRA funds will be assessed according to jobs created, energy saved, renewable energy installed capacity and generated, greenhouse gas emissions reduced (CO2 equivalents), energy cost savings and funds leveraged.
 Further, DOE strongly encourages states to propose measures that will achieve no less than 10 million source BTUs saved per $1,000 spent.
 As in the past, states will be required to report quarterly on project expenditures and also on specific activities and achievements, such as square feet of buildings retrofitted.

 Weatherization